 Feb.
 2, 1876 - The National League of Professional Base Ball Clubs (now known as the National League) was formed in New York.
 The teams included were the Chicago White Stockings, Philadelphia Athletics, Boston Red Stockings, Hartford Dark Blues, Mutual of New York, St. Louis Brown Stockings, Cincinnati Red Stockings and the Louisville Grays.

 Feb.
-2, 1895 – Pro Football Hall of Famer George Halas was born in Chicago, Ill.
+2, 1895 – Pro Football Hall of Fame end, coach and owner George Halas was born in Chicago, Ill.
 He was inducted into the Hall of Fame in 1963.

 Feb.
 2, 1908 – The sanctuary at Evergreen Baptist Church in Evergreen, Ala. was dedicated.

 Feb.
 2, 1913 – In Lovecraftian fiction, Wilbur Whateley of Dunwich was born to Lavinia Whateley and an unknown father.
 He first appeared in “The Dunwich Horror” by H.P.
 Lovecraft.